Adversarial Attack Generation Empowered by Min-Max Optimization: Experiments on Adversarial Exploration

-Figure~\ref{fig:mnist_ensemble} depicts the ASR of four models under average/min-max attacks as well as the distribution of domain weights during attack generation.
-For ensemble PGD (Figure~\ref{fig:asr_avg}), Model C and D are attacked insufficiently, leading to relatively low ASR and thus weak ensemble performance.
-By contrast, APGD (Figure~\ref{fig:asr_mm}) will encode the difficulty level to attack different models based on the current attack loss.
-It dynamically adjusts the weight $w_i$ as shown in Figure~\ref{fig:w_dist}.
+\paragraph{Effectiveness of learnable domain weights:} Figure~\ref{fig:mnist_ensemble} depicts the ASR of four models under average/min-max attacks as well as the distribution of domain weights during attack generation.
+For average PGD (Figure \ref{fig:mnist_ensemble}a), Model C and D are attacked insufficiently, leading to relatively low ASR and thus weak ensemble performance.
+By contrast, APGDA (Figure \ref{fig:mnist_ensemble}b) will encode the difficulty level to attack different models based on the current attack loss.
+It dynamically adjusts the weight $w_i$ as shown in Figure~\ref{fig:mnist_ensemble}c.
 For instance, the weight for Model D is first raised to $0.45$ because D is difficult to attack initially.
 Then it decreases to $0.3$ once Model D encounters the sufficient attack power and the corresponding attack performance is no longer improved.
-It is worth noticing that APGD is highly efficient because $w_i$ converges after a small number of iterations.
-To perform a boarder evaluation, we repeat the above experiments ($\ell_\infty$ norm) under different $\epsilon$ in Figure~\ref{fig:ensemble_eps}.
-The ASR of min-max strategy is consistently better or on part with the average strategy.
-Moreover, APGD achieves more significant improvement when moderate $\epsilon$ is chosen: MNIST ($\epsilon\in [0.15,0.25]$) and CIFAR-10 ($\epsilon \in [0.03,0.05]$).

-Lastly, we highlight that tracking domain weights $\mathbf{w}$ provides us novel insights for model robustness and understanding attack procedure.
-From our theory, a model with higher robustness always corresponds to a larger $w$ because its loss is hard to attack and becomes the ``worst'' term.
-This hypothesis can be verified empirically.
-According to Figure~\ref{fig:w_dist}, we have $w_c > w_d > w_a > w_b$ -- indicating a decrease in model robustness for C, D, A and B, which is exactly verified by Acc$_C$ > Acc$_D$ > Acc$_A$ > Acc$_B$ in Table~\ref{tab:ensemble_mnist} ($\ell_\infty$-norm).
+It is worth noticing that APGDA is highly efficient because $w_i$ converges after a small number of iterations.
+Figure~\ref{fig:mnist_ensemble}c also shows $w_c > w_d > w_a > w_b$ -- indicating a decrease in model robustness for C, D, A and B, which is exactly verified by Acc$_C$ $>$ Acc$_D$ $>$ Acc$_A$ $>$ Acc$_B$ in the last row of Table~\ref{tab:ensemble_mnist} ($\ell_\infty$-norm).
+As the perturbation radius $\epsilon$ varies, we also observe that the ASR of min-max strategy is consistently better or on part with the average strategy (see Figure~\ref{fig:ensemble_eps_main}).